windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/start/ioc-container.md

 # Container Aware

-The `ContainerAwareInterface` help us get and set Container as a system, constructor, we often use it on application or controller classes.
+The `ContainerAwareInterface` defines getter & setter of Container as a system, constructor, we often use it on application or controller classes.

 ``` php
 use Windwalker\DI\ContainerAwareInterface;